-Pacific Coast Fire Equipment is registered and fully compliant with WorkSafeBC and Alberta WCB.
+Pacific Coast Fire Equipment is registered and fully compliant with WorkSafeBC.
 We have an excellent safety record and promote safety throughout our organization.
 We participate in the following:

 Management of Pacific Coast Fire Equipment is vitally interested in the health and safety of its employees.
 Protection of employees from injury or occupational disease is a major continuing objective.
 Pacific Coast Fire Equipment will make every effort to provide a safe, healthy work environment.
 All supervisors and workers must be dedicated to the continuing objective of reducing the risk of injury.

 Pacific Coast Fire Equipment, as an employer, is ultimately responsible for worker health and safety.
 As president of Pacific Coast Fire Equipment, I give you my personal promise that every reasonable precaution will be taken for the protection of workers.

 Supervisors will be held accountable for the health and safety of workers under their supervision.
 Supervisors are responsible for ensuring that machinery and equipment are safe and that workers work in compliance with established safe work practices and procedures.
 Workers must receive adequate training in their specific work tasks to protect their health and safety.